-We always recommend that you initially complete a decision in principle which will allow us to have a look over your case to see if your clients meet our lending criteria, and there's no need to register with us before submitting a decision in principle.
+We always recommend that you initially complete a decision in principle which allows us to have a look over your case to see if your clients meet our lending criteria, and there's no need to register with us before submitting a decision in principle.

 You can access our online form from our decision in principle page.
-Alternatively you can download a pdf form to complete, we will then require a scanned copy to be emailed to us at email@example.com.
-You are able to sign on behalf of your client at this stage.
+Alternatively you can download a pdf form to complete, we'll require a scanned copy to be emailed to email@example.com.
+You're able to sign on behalf of your client at this stage.

 To submit an application using our online submission process you must have previously completed an online decision in principle.

-We will not require you to enter any information that you have previously provided in a decision in principle, so there's no time wasted duplicating data.
-If there are any supporting documents that you need to send through to us these can be attached to the application using the attachment buttons in the additional information section.
+We don't require you to enter any information you've previously provided in a decision in principle, so there's no time wasted duplicating data.
+If there's any supporting documents you need to send to us, you can attach these to the application using the attachment buttons in the additional information section.

 At the end of the form ensure your electronic signature has been entered and click 'Finish' to send the application direct to your client for them to add their own electronic signature.
 The submission process will not be complete until your clients have signed the form.
-You will be able to save a copy of the form for your own records.
+You're able to save a copy of the form for your own records.

-Electronic signatures will enable us to begin processing your application however we will require a completed Direct Debit form to be sent to us by post at our Tipton head office.
+Electronic signatures will enable us to begin processing your application however we'll require a completed Direct Debit form to be sent to us by post at our Tipton head office.

-If you have previously completed a paper-based decision in principle for your client or if you would prefer to complete our paper-based application, you can download copies of our PDF forms.
+If you've previously completed a paper-based decision in principle for your client or if you'd prefer to complete our paper-based application, you can download copies of our PDF forms.

 When you're ready to submit an application with us, complete the form and scan a copy into us at firstname.lastname@example.org.
-If you send an electronic copy, we will require the original signed document to be posted to us to confirm your clients signatures on the application form.
+If you send an electronic copy, we'll require the original signed document to be posted to us to confirm your clients signatures on the application form.